 - 4.2.1 Upon receipt, the packages must be examined for any shipping damage before they are placed in storage or use.
-If any damage is noted, contact the shipping company immediately. - 4.2.2 Type verification can be performed by checking the serial number label on the packaging against the accompanying Certificate of Compliance or FAA Form 8130-3.
+If any damage is noted, contact the shipping company immediately. - 4.2.2 Type verification can be performed by checking the serial number label on the packaging against the accompanying FAA Form 8130-3 or Certificate of Compliance.